elizabethdaly/data-analysis-project/README.md

 From this summary we can say that:
 1. The average tip (as a fraction of total bill) is about 16%.
-2. There is an outlier in the data set: one diner (male smoker at dinner on a Sunday) left a 71% tip.
+2. There is an outlier in the data set: a male smoker at dinner on Sunday in party size of 2, left a 71% tip.
+3. The lowest tip rate was also left by a male smoker at dinner in a party size of 2, but on Saturday; 3.6%.
 3. The 50th percentile is very similar to the mean, so the mean tip is a typical value in the data set.
 4. More males than females paid the bill, 157 of the 244 observations.
 5. More non-smokers than smokers paid the bill, 151 of the 244 observations.